 Weston Career Center

-To provide students with personalized career planning and job search services, Olin Business School operates its own career center in Knight and Bauer Halls.
-The Weston Career Center (WCC) delivers a variety of career management programs and services to Olin undergraduate and graduate students.
+To provide students with personalized career planning and exploration as well as job search services, Olin Business School operates its own career center in Knight and Bauer Halls.
+The Weston Career Center (WCC) delivers a variety of career management programs and services to Olin undergraduate and graduate students and alumni.
 Each student works one-on-one with a dedicated career coach throughout their time at Olin.
 In addition, students have access to industry specialists who provide insight and direction on specific industries.
-Other WCC career support includes workshops and professional development seminars, company information sessions, mock interviews, self-assessments, written and spoken communication coaching, résumé and cover letter writing and networking — in other words, all of the tools needed for an effective job search.
+Other WCC career support includes workshops and professional development seminars, company information sessions, mock interviews, self-assessments, written and spoken communication coaching, résumé and cover letter writing, and networking — in other words, all of the tools needed for an effective job search.

 On-campus interviews take place in the Bauer Hall Interview Suite or the Danforth University Center throughout the academic year.
 Business students are encouraged to meet with the WCC's staff early in the school year to discuss their career and professional goals.
 For more information, visit the Weston Career Center website, or contact the WCC by phone at 314-935-5950 or by email at firstname.lastname@example.org.